$30.99-$38.39 hourly / $5,370.90-$6,653.60 monthly / $64,450.80-$79,843.20 annual

 Maintain confidentially of work

-Establish and maintain effective relationships with administrators, staff and the public
+Establish and maintain cooperative and effective relationships with administrators, staff and the public

 Perform mathematical computations of moderate difficulty